waldronlab/AppStatBio/README.md

-# Syllabus: Applied Statistics for High-Throughput Biology
+# Syllabus: Applied Statistics for High-Throughput Biology with Applications to Single-cell Sequencing

 ## Instructor